sky-truong/LinuxShell/ReadMe.txt

 in the assignment description, but the display looks slightly different.
 I apologize if something is amiss and I've missed that spec.

+To run program: make
+To clean up files: make clean

 The following commands and examples are from running my shell program, following "Expected Program Behaviours" posted on course page: